browserengineering/book/book/forms.md

 -   Form-encoding their data
 -   Making POST requests

-We\'ll go in order.
+We'll go in order.

 First, buttons.
 Buttons are a lot like input elements, and can use `InputLayout`.
-They get their contents like `<textarea>` but are only one line tall; luckily, the way I\'ve implemented `InputLayout` allows those two aspects to be mixed, so we just need to modify `InlineLayout.recurse` to handle buttons.
+They get their contents like `<textarea>` but are only one line tall; luckily, the way I've implemented `InputLayout` allows those two aspects to be mixed, so we just need to modify `InlineLayout.recurse` to handle buttons.